-

 Richard Vickers

-CEO, Recruitment Search
+CEO, Search Recruitment

 This customer-centric approach is paying off for many: our research results show that constantly learning from customer feedback and reviews is one of the top three ingredients for success in local markets.